ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 ## Log files of the experiments

 The log files of the experiments can be found in the directory LogFiles/.

-## Screencast of the tool demo

-The screencast of the tool demostration, named SVMRanker_Screencast.mp4, can be downloaded inside this directory.

 ## SVMRanker
 ### Source Code